 What did you feel when you were listening to this spoken data?

-If you DO NOT consent to your responses being added to our database, proceed to the next activity below.
+If you DO NOT consent to your responses being added to our records, proceed to the next activity below.